-(b) up to \$100 per month per child if the person is employed part-time and the child is under age two;
+(d) up to \$87.50 per month per child if the person is employed part-time and the child's age is

-- (c) up to \$175 per month per child if the person is employed full-time and the child's age is two through 12; and - (d) up to \$87.50 per month per child if the person is employed part-time and the child's age is two through 12. - (3) Third party child care payments: Child care costs paid by third parties directly to the child care provider cannot be used as child care deductions.
+(3) Third party child care payments: Child care costs paid by third parties directly to the child care provider cannot be used as child care deductions.
 Such payments are classified as vendor payments and are not counted as income.
-If such payments do not meet the full cost of child care, the difference between the deduction and the vendor payment is the amount allowed, up to the stated child care deductions in Paragraph (2) of [this subsection] Subsection C of 8.249.500.16 NMAC.
+If such payments do not meet the full cost of child care, the difference between the deduction and the vendor payment is the amount allowed, up to the stated child care deductions in Paragraph (2) of this subsection.
 If the third party child care payments are made to the budget group, the payments would be treated as pass through payments and not counted.
-[8.249.500.16 NMAC N, 1/1/2014; A, xx/xx/xxxx]